 The KL2 is an Institutional Career Development Award aimed at training the next generation of scientists in research relevant to human diseases and preparing them for independent research careers.
 The NJ ACTS KL2 identifies junior faculty, referred to as Scholars, who are committed to careers and research in clinical and/or translational sciences.

 The KL2 has the same benefits and requirements as individual K-awards from NIH.
-It provides up to two years of support which includes: 80 percent protected time; funds to defray research costs; tuition support; and professional travel.
+It provides up to two years of support which includes: 80 percent protected time (applicable to Institution); funds to defray research costs; tuition support; and professional travel.

 Requirements and Opportunities

 - The KL2 program provides Scholars with an opportunity to pursue a Masters or Certificate in Clinical and Translational Sciences

 - Participation in the program requires a 1-3 year commitment beyond the 2 years of support from the KL2

 - The Society of Scholars provides a community of junior faculty, fellows and postdocs with Career Development Awards and opportunities for peer mentoring and development of mentoring skills